joejag/timebandits/talk.md

 * But yes.
 We managed to improve this team two fold.
 It was by concentrating on improving collaboration by working as a team.

 * Please note.
 Our team was in a safe context.
 I could understand if some people didn't want their work tracked

-# eBay Background

-* Any change, even a good change, impact performance.
-See J Curve
+* Any change, even a good change, can impact performance.
 * Challenges with rolling out new ways of working:
     * WIP limits are scary and unituitive.
 It means not saying 'yes'.
 Select a doable initial WIP limit that says 'no' some of the time.
     * Remind them there's always more demand than capacity.
 Stay strong
     * Visualisation can make some people afraid.
 Leadership should relive the fear.
 No punishing people, change the system

+# eBay Background

 * In 2007 had this eBay bright yellow background, customers complained when they made it white.
 So they put it back and dropped the yellow over time.
-* Big change is scary, take small steps to improve your work, it's for our health.
+* Big change is scary, take small steps to improve your work, remember; it's for our health.
 * Thank you